makrai/notes/smith19-contextual-word-reprs-intro-02.06006.md

   * SRL (16% on the Ontonotes SRL benchmark)
   * NER (4% relative error reduction on the CoNLL 2003 benchmark), and
   * coreference resolution (10% on the Ontonotes corefer benchmark)
-  * additional tasks were reported by Peters+ (2018a) and later by
+  * additional tasks were reported by Peters+ (2018a)
 * ULMFiT (Howard and Ruder 2018) introduced a similar approach, ULMFiT, showing a benefit for text classification methods
 * BERT (Devlin+ 18) bidirectional encoder representations from transformers
   * several innovations to the learning method and learned from more data,
-  * a further 45% error reduction (relative to ELMo) on the first task and 7% on the second.
+  * a further 45% error reduction (relative to ELMo) on the first task and 7% on the second
   * On the SWAG benchmark
     * grounded commonsense reasoning (Zellers+ 2018)
     * BERT gave another 66% relative to ELMo